Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Texans stats and trends

-- Houston has four wins against the spread in nine games this year.
+- Houston has played nine games, with four wins against the spread.

 - This year, the Texans have just two against the spread wins in five games as an underdog of 10 points or more.

-- Houston's games this year have hit the over four times in nine opportunities (44.4%).
+- Houston's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

 - The Texans have turned the ball over 17 times this season, three more turnovers than the Titans have forced (14).